minyoung347/Dynamics-of-aggressive-order/README.md

 # Dynamics of aggressive order

-Description of code about the paper "Dynamics of the aggressive order during the crisis"
+Description of code & data about the paper "Dynamics of the aggressive order during the crisis"

 Min-Young Lee [1]
 Woo-Sung Jung [1,2,3]